Smicer12/phase_3_project/README.md

 ***
 ### Conclusion

-The chart above explains the degree to which opinions, perceptions and other behavioral characteristics affect Vaccine uptake.
 The following top 4 features had the most effect on vaccine uptake

 i) Respondent's opinion about risk of getting sick with seasonal flu without vaccine